volatiletech/authboss/README.md

 To enable this side-effect import the auth module, and ensure that the requirements above are met.
 It's very likely that you'd also want to enable the logout module in addition to this.

+Direct a user to `GET /login` to have them enter their credentials and log in.

 ## User Auth via OAuth2